envis10n/XeonProject/README.md

 This project requires .NET Core SDK 3.1

 NOTE: Networking in XeonProject is handled via plugins hooking into the NetManager and enqueuing new NetEvents.
+For a default solution, XeonNet provides a TCP transport layer with Telnet and GMCP parsing and processing.

 1. Clone the repo.
 2. Build the solution.